Thermodynamic Modeling of Magmatic Processes with alphaMELTS 2

 alphaMELTS 2 is a text-based front end to the rhyolite-MELTS, pMELTS, and pHMELTS models, with built-in trace element

 calculations and a variety of unique features and workflows.
-This workshop will differ from previous ones in that it will
+Day 1 will

 focus on introductory material and basic functionality for users new to alphaMELTS.
-Days 2 and 3 will focus on more advanced features,
+Day 2 will focus on more advanced features,

 larger-scale calculations, and special problems suggested by attendees.
 We will also have time for a "MELTS clinic" with